 The First Pit Stop

-I had taught both children their ABCs, Readers or Writers" rel="nofollow" target="_self" >reading, basic sight words, basic math counting, adding, subtraction, colors, shapes, gave free reign to drawing and coloring but did insist they stick to paper, with no more mural activity.
+The First Pit Stop: I had taught both children their ABCs, reading, basic sight words, basic math counting, adding, subtraction, colors, shapes, gave free rein to drawing and coloring but did insist they stick to paper, with no more mural activity.

-Within a week he brought home his first ‘misbehaving’ note.
+Within a week, he brought home his first ‘misbehaving’ note.
 In the early 70s, one had to be extremely naughty to have a written note sent home.
-On an average, he had several notes a week during the first month.
-He was lectured, he lost privileges, he was spanked, nothing worked long term.
+On average, he had several notes a week during the first month.
+He was lectured, he lost privileges, he was spanked, but nothing worked long term.